Young Frankenstein (musical): Act I

 Once inside the castle's main living room, Frederick falls asleep reading Rebecca of Sunnybrook Farm and dreams that his grandfather and ancestors encourage him to build a monster ("Join the Family Business").
 He is awakened by Inga, and they, followed shortly by Igor, find the secret entrance to his grandfather's laboratory behind a book case by following eerie violin music.
-They discover the mysterious violin player to be Frau Blucher, who tells of her past with the late Victor for whom she was more than just a housekeeper ("He Vas My Boyfriend").
+They discover the mysterious violin player to be Frau Blucher, who tells how she came to be more than just the late Victor's housekeeper ("He Vas My Boyfriend").
 After reviewing his grandfather's notes, Frederick decides to carry on the experiments in the reanimation of the dead and asks Igor to find a large corpse as well as the brain of a scholar.
 The villagers gather at the local town hall for a meeting and are instructed to be on the lookout for grave robbers, as Frederick and Igor go through the town with their corpse ("The Law").
 Igor returns with the brain, but drops it, secretly replacing it with another.
 Frederick creates the creature ("Life, Life"), who goes on a violent rampage shortly after waking.
-The doctor is dismayed to find that Igor had provided a different brain whose name he recalls as "Abby Normal".
+The doctor is dismayed and furious to find that Igor had provided an abnormal brain.

 Inspector Kemp and the townspeople come to the castle to investigate, pretending to welcome Frederick ("Welcome to Transylvania").
 Frederick and his employees try to stall the villagers ("Transylvania Mania") while Frau Blucher frees the Monster without letting Frederick know.
 Panic ensues as the monster breaks free from the stage and runs through the audience.